BIGJRA/BIGJRA.github.io/_raw/reborn/main_ep_16.md

 ## Grand Hall Trainers 6

-By defeating Noel, trainers in the Grand Hall have gotten stronger once more.
+Now that we are back in Reborn City, trainers in the Grand Hall have gotten stronger once more.
 Defeating them will now yield 6 *Exp.
-Candy L.* The updated teams are as follows:
+Candy L*.
+The updated teams are as follows:

 **Sunday:**